ee538/final-project-StefanChen12/REPORT.md

 to end and we can save a lot of time using heap.

+Implementation of  CalculateShortestPath_Bellman

+Time complexity:
+because we have to runs through all nodes to find the path, the time complexity would be O(m*n). m is the number of vertices and n in the total edages that the graph could have.
+If we set a stop sign, we didn't have to run through all nodes to get the result.

+Time spent:
+38058ms ms

+Discussion, conclusion, and lessons learned: without using stop sign running time took too much time of finding each nodes' neighbors to find the started node.
+With the help of stop sign at diceding if the distance didn't change for a long time, running time reduce a lot.

 ## 2
 Cycledetection:
 in this model we first have two little parts, they are: